elastic/ece-support-diagnostics/README.md

 ./ece-diagnostics.sh -d -s -u admin -e <IP or Hostname of coordinator>
 ```

-### If the admin console is having problems then collect only logs and docker info
+### If there's an issue connecting to the Admin Console UI/API

 If there's any issue connecting to the Admin console/api you might see an error like: